 Creating shifts in other people’s minds is not always an easy task.
 Doing the same for yourself…is a BIGGER CHALLENGE.

-I get things done.
+I get things done, even things I often should task to someone else.
 Most of my crucial work is done when others sleep or are away.

 BUT if you have to work with other people, then you have to take that same kind of focus and attitude calibration and set it in a different light.